inery-blockchain/inery-testnet-faucet-tasks/nyeka/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Change directory to alteregogi and install dependency
+## Change directory to nyeka and install dependency

 ```
 cd nyeka/